KVSlab/morphMan/docs/source/Miscellaneous.rst

 Although the algorithms are well described in both articles, neither state how the centerlines are computed, or how the curvature and torsion is derived.
-Both algorithms are very sensitive to the input curvature and torision, and are therefore not directly reproducible.
+Both algorithms are very sensitive to the input curvature and torsion, and are therefore not directly reproducible.
 In Kjeldsberg 2018 [3]_ there is a a thorough comparison between landmarking algorithms, input parameters, and centerline smoothing methods which can help you to choose the correct